Alaa Fed Her Baby Sugar Water, and 6 More Stories of Raising Infants Without Food

 Ayesha, her husband and their three children (ages five, four and five months) fled Myanmar to find safety in refugee camps in Cox’s Bazaar, Bangladesh.
 “We are happy here, but we cannot eat well,” she says.
 “We do not get fish or spices, and since we cannot work here, we do not have any money, so we cannot buy anything.”

-Ayesha quickly struggled to feed her children: “Before getting cereals from WFP, I was very weak and my baby daughter, Kafin Ara, used to feel sick often.
+Ayesha quickly struggled to feed her children: “Before getting cereals from the U.N.
+World Food Programme, I was very weak and my baby daughter, Kafin Ara, used to feel sick often.
 She was very thin, suffering from malnutrition.”

 “Once I started having these cereals, I started to feel more energetic.
 And as I breastfeed Kafin Ara, she is also getting healthier.
 She doesn’t fall sick like before and she has gained weight.
 I feel so happy to see her healthy.”